saitamasahil/skyscraper/README.md

 $ wget -q -O - https://raw.githubusercontent.com/Gemba/skyscraper/master/update_skyscraper.sh | bash
 ```
 The last command will download and run the latest update script from Github.
 The script installs the latest release of Skyscraper.
 During the installation you might be asked for your sudo password.
 On RetroPie the default password is `raspberry`.

+If you want also bash completion, then copy the [Skyscraper.bash](https://github.com/Gemba/skyscraper/blob/master/supplementary/bash-completion/Skyscraper.bash) to the folder of bash completion scripts according to your distribution.

 When the script has completed you are ready to run Skyscraper!